 Administration of chloroform was not always successful.
 In 1849 a puzzling disease became prevalent in Singleton, amounting almost to an epidemic.
 It affected the fingers with abscesses in the joints and palm of the hand to such an extent that in several cases amputation was found to be necessary.
 Dr. Stolworthy performed the amputation with the aid of chloroform in most cases, however Patrick Kelly, reacted badly to the chloroform - 'a great nervous excitement was produced by a rush of blood to the head and he became delirious'.
 Despite earnestly entreating Dr. Stolworthy to again try the chloroform the good doctor refused and the operation was performed without.
 Patrick Kelly submitted to the ordeal with great fortitude and resolution.
 Dr. Stolworthy 'removed the metacarpal bone close to its articulation at the wrist joint' and Kelly was left with a small but useful hand.

-On the 31st October 1849 David Stolworthy's beloved wife Maria passed away and in 1851 he embarked on a voyage to China
+On the 31st October 1849 David Stolworthy's beloved wife Maria passed away.
+Two years later he embarked on a voyage to China

-Address presented to David Stolworthy Esq., F.R.C.S.
+The passengers presented an address to David Stolworthy Esq., F.R.C.S.

-The inquest was reported in the Empire in February 1857....
+The inquest into his death was reported in the Empire in February 1857....